Barzilai-Borwein Diagonal Quasi-Newton Method for Nonconvex Multiobjective Optimization Problems: Conclusion and Future Work

-This paper has introduced BB-DQN, an efficient quasi-Newton algorithm for solving nonconvex multiobjective optimization problems.
-The core of the method lies in its innovative use of a common, modified Barzilai-Borwein-type diagonal matrix to approximate the Hessian matrices for all objective functions, which significantly reduces computational and storage costs compared to methods that maintain separate approximations.
-Theoretical analysis has confirmed the robustness of the approach, guaranteeing global convergence to Pareto critical points without requiring convexity and establishing an R-linear convergence rate under standard assumptions.
-The numerical results comprehensively demonstrate the superiority of BB-DQN over the M-BFGSMO algorithm across a wide range of test problems, highlighting its advantages in computational efficiency, convergence speed, and algorithmic reliability.
-The performance gap is particularly significant for large-scale problems, underscoring the practical value of our proposed method.
-Future work could explore extensions to constrained problems and further enhancements of the Hessian approximation strategy.
+This paper proposes the Barzilai-Borwein Diagonal Quasi-Newton (BB-DQN) method, an efficient quasi-Newton algorithm for solving nonconvex multiobjective optimization problems.
+The key innovation of the proposed method lies in adopting a unified modified Barzilai-Borwein diagonal matrix to approximate the aggregated Hessian matrix of all objective functions, which significantly reduces both computational and storage costs compared with methods that maintain separate Hessian approximations for each objective.
+Theoretical analysis verifies the reliability of BB-DQN: the algorithm globally converges to Pareto critical points without convexity assumptions, and its R-linear convergence rate is proved under standard conditions.
+Extensive numerical experiments demonstrate that BB-DQN achieves higher computational efficiency than the M-BFGS and D-QN methods on various benchmark problems, particularly in large-scale scenarios.

+It is worth noting that imbalance is an inherent characteristic of multiobjective optimization problems.
+Therefore, in future work, we plan to integrate gradient normalization techniques and adaptive gradient scaling strategies based on the curvature differences of individual objective functions into the BB-DQN method.
+This will effectively address the issue of imbalance and further improve the efficiency of quasi-Newton algorithms for nonconvex multiobjective optimization problems.